jimbobbennett/smart-garden-ornaments/days/1-setup.md

 #### Create the device using the device template

-You will start by creating a single device to get started, and in later days you can add more devices.
+You'll start by creating a single device to get started, and in later days you can add more devices.

 1. From the side bar menu, select **Devices**